snakemake/snakemake-hpc-teaching-material/Teaching_Elsewhere.md

 - How does the course room look like?
     - How many seats and PC-screens are available?
     - Is there a "Presenter PC"?
-    - Is it possible to plug in Laptop?
+    - Is it possible to plug in a Laptop?
 HDMI?
     - Which kind the "projector situation" (1 or more, need to have a key)?
     - Do you need an adaptor for the projector?
     - Which is the OS for participant PCs?